softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ---
 ### Test
 To assure the quality of the features developed, we pretend to test (unit testing):
-- Sign: in and Sign-up: by data verification and validity;
+- Sign-in and Sign-up: by data verification and validity;
 - Menu: verify if each menu option redirects to specific intend feature;
 - Survey: check if the selected answer correctly appears in the review UI screen;
 - Schedule: verify if a lecture is correctly assigned to schedule when the attendee select it in ranking UI screen;
 - Program: check if the lecture starts and end time updated in program when organizer changes it.

+* Acceptances tests have been already described above.

 ---
 ### Project Management